ddsky/api-league-clients/java/docs/HumorApi.md

 | **406** | Not Acceptable |  -  |
 | **429** | Too Many Requests |  -  |

-<a id="searchMemes"></a>
+<a id="searchMemesAPI"></a>
-# **searchMemes**
+# **searchMemesAPI**
-> SearchMemes200Response searchMemes(keywords, keywordsInImage, mediaType, minRating, maxAgeDays, offset, number)
+> SearchMemesAPI200Response searchMemesAPI(keywords, keywordsInImage, mediaType, minRating, maxAgeDays, offset, number)

-Search Memes
+Search Memes API

-With over 200,000 memes, you&#39;ll surely find something funny.
-You can even search for text within memes and filter by user ratings.
+Search over 300,000 memes by keyword, rating, and age.
+Most memes are stills (images) but using the media-type you can also get videos.
+You can even search for text within memes.
+You&#39;ll surely find something funny.

 ### Example
 ```java